ncatlab/nlab-content/pages/4/6/8/2/22864/content.md

 ## Cut elimination

 There is a [[rewriting system]] which, given an instance of the cut rule in a proof, reduces the proof by making the cut go higher in the proof.
-There is the key cases which induce important commuting diagrams in the categorical semantics and the commuting cases which are less important.
-The idea is that when a cut arrives at the beginning of the proof, ie. at the level of the leafs which are axioms, we can finally eliminate it by a last rewriting step.
-This is when the cut is made against an axiom rule, that we can eliminate it.
+There are key (principal) cases which induce important commuting diagrams in the categorical semantics and there are commuting cases which are less important.
+The idea is that when a cut arrives at the beginning of the proof, i.e. at the level of the leaves which are axioms, we can finally eliminate it by a last rewriting step.
+This is, when the cut is made against an axiom rule, that we can eliminate it.
 We know that this rewriting system is [[strongly normalizing]] and that the [[normal forms]] are the cut-free proofs.
 It means that by using rewriting rules in the order you want, at the end you obtain a proof without cut, thus the name [[cut-elimination]].
-It is important to know actually this rewriting system and not only that we can eleminate the cuts in a proof because this cut-elimination prodecure creates the commuting diagrams of the categorical semantics when we quotient the proofs by these cut-elimination steps.
+It is important to know actually this rewriting system and not only that we can eliminate the cuts in a proof because this cut-elimination procedure creates the commuting diagrams of the categorical semantics, when we quotient the proofs by these cut-elimination steps.

 ### Cut elimination steps